-Mills Constitutional Authorization Implementation Statutes 5-(for general purposes) Section 215 as amended by Amendment No. 208 Section 22-3-10; up to 5 mills may be levied for maintenance of a county health officer and health department; Section 11-9-1; for sanitary waste disposal systems.
-No election required.
-2.5-(for public buildings, bridges or roads-excess may be used for general purposes) Section 215 as amended by Amendment No. 208 Section 11-14-11; for public buildings, bridges or roads; Section 11-14-10; for courthouses, jails and hospitals; Section 11-14-16; for courthouses or jails.
-No election required. .1-(for county hospitals) Amendment No. 59 (Mobile and Montgomery Counties exempted), now appearing as Section 215.01 of the Official Recompilation of the Constitution of Alabama of 1901 , as amended) Section 11-14-10; for courthouses, jails, and hospitals.
-Election required.
-4-(for county hospitals and health facilities) Amendment No. 72 (Mobile, Montgomery, and Jefferson Counties exempted), now appearing as Section 215.02 of the Official Recompilation of the Constitution of Alabama of 1901 , as amended) Section 11-14-10; for courthouses, jails, and hospitals.
+Mills Constitutional Authorization Implementation Statutes 4-(for county hospitals and health facilities) Amendment No. 72 (Mobile, Montgomery, and Jefferson Counties exempted), now appearing as Section 215.02 of the Official Recompilation of the Constitution of Alabama of 1901 , as amended) Section 11-14-10; for courthouses, jails, and hospitals.
 Election required. .5-(for public library) Amendment No. 269, now appearing as Section 215.05 of the Official Recompilation of the Constitution of Alabama of 1901 , as amended) None.
 Election required.
 Per acre tax (for forest fire protection).
 Local levy limited to the amount that, when combined with the state levy (currently \$.10), would result in a total tax of no more than \$.20.
 Amendment No. 511, now appearing as Section 214.01 of the Official Recompilation of the Constitution of Alabama of 1901 , as amended) Section 9-13-197; Local legislative act required.